The Gaussian Wave Packet Transform via Quadrature Rules: Introduction

 \subsection{Relation to other work}

-Recently, Kong et al.~have proposed the \emph{time-sliced thawed Gaussian (TSTG) method} for the propagation of Gaussian wave packets, see \cite{Kong:2016aa}, and a closer look shows that this method uses a special decomposition of Gaussian wave packets into linear combinations of Gaussian basis functions, which is essentially \eqref{eq:intro_rep1} with Riemann sums on uniform Cartesian grids.
-In particular, using that for a sufficiently dense grid in position space the summation curve $S(x)$ can be approximated by a constant depending on the grid size (see \S~\ref{sub:Summation curve}), the approximations used by Kong et al.~can also be viewed as a discrete version of \eqref{eq:inverse_FBI} resulting from a direct discretization of the phase space integral and leads to analytic representation coefficients, which is an essential ingredient for the method.
-For a detailed mathematical description of the TSTG method we refer to \cite{Bergold:2021to}.
+Recently, Kong et al.~have proposed the \emph{time-sliced thawed Gaussian (TSTG) method} for the propagation of Gaussian wave packets, see \cite{Kong:2016}, and a closer look shows that this method uses a special decomposition of Gaussian wave packets into linear combinations of Gaussian basis functions, which is essentially \eqref{eq:intro_rep1} with Riemann sums on uniform Cartesian grids.
+In particular, using that for a sufficiently dense uniform grid of size $\Delta q>0$ the summation curve $S(x)$ can be approximated by $1/\Delta q$ (see Lemma~\ref{fact_estimate_s}), the approximations used by Kong et al.~are of the form

+which can be viewed as a discrete version of the FBI formula \eqref{eq:inverse_FBI} resulting from a direct discretisation of the phase space integral.
+For a detailed mathematical description of the TSTG method we refer to \cite{Bergold:2022}.

-A comparison must also be made with the \emph{fast Gaussian wave packet transform} introduced by Qian and Ying, see \cite{Qian:2010aa}, who in contrast to Kong et al.~and us work with compactly supported basis functions that approximate Gaussian profiles.\\ On the one hand-side, this choice leads to a representation for any $L^2$-function based on frame theory, but on the other hand-side no analytical formula is available for the representation coefficients, which is why Qian and Ying propose the fast Fourier transform for the computation of the coefficients.
+A comparison must also be made with the \emph{fast Gaussian wave packet transform} introduced by Qian and Ying, see \cite{Qian:2010}, who in contrast to Kong et al.~and us work with compactly supported basis functions that approximate Gaussian profiles.
+On the one hand-side, this choice leads to a representation for any $L^2$-function based on frame theory, but on the other hand-side no analytical formula is available for the representation coefficients, which is why Qian and Ying propose the fast Fourier transform for the computation of the coefficients.

 Finally we note that the FBI inversion formula \eqref{eq:inverse_FBI} has also been used to construct solutions to the semiclassical Schr\"odinger equation.
-The major types of such approximations are based on either thawed or frozen evolving Gaussians, corresponding for instance to Gaussian beams \cite{Leung:2009aa,Zheng:2014aa} or the Herman--Kluk propagator, see \cite[\S5]{Lasser:2020uc}.
+The major types of such approximations are based on either thawed or frozen evolving Gaussians, corresponding for instance to Gaussian beams \cite{Leung:2009,Zheng:2014} or the Herman--Kluk propagator, see \cite[Section~5]{Lasser:2020}. \begin{remark} We would like to point out that direct discretisations of the phase space integral in \eqref{eq:inverse_FBI} are related to so-called Gabor expansions, see e.g. \cite{Feichtinger:1998} and \cite[Chapter~5]{Grochenig:2001}.
+In particular, it is known that for uniform grids the basis set $\{g_{j,k}\}_{j,k\in\Z}$ is a frame if and only if $\Delta q\Delta p<2\pi\e$, see \cite[Section~3]{Andersson:2002}, which reflects the fact that the completeness of the set depends on the sampling density

+where $D<1$ implies that the set is undercomplete and $D>1$ that the set is overcomplete.
+Furthermore, we note that the coefficients as they result from a direct discretisation of the phase space integral are not the exact Gabor coefficients and are obtained without computing the dual frame. \end{remark}